Pilgrims walking through sunflower fields on a pilgrimage walk in Spain under wide open skies

 The most famous camino

-The most narrated, celebrated, and dreamt-about path: the Camino de Santiago
+The most narrated, celebrated, and dreamt-about path: the Camino de Santiago.

 Camino de Santiago is undeniably the world's most famous pilgrimage route, immortalized in films, songs, and books.
 The most renowned part?
-Definitely the last 100 km from Sarria to Santiago – the most coveted stretch because it earns you the 'testimonium,' a certificate of pilgrimage completion.
+Definitely hiking the last 100 km from Sarria to Santiago – the most coveted stretch because it earns you the 'testimonium,' a certificate of pilgrimage completion.

 The Camino de Santiago, from Sarria to Santiago